nfatima25seecs/nfatima25seecs/README.md

-# Hi, I'm Noor Fatima
+# Noor Fatima

-Computer Engineering student at NUST (SEECS) in Islamabad.
-I like building things that mix hardware and code, mostly embedded systems and circuits, and I am getting more into machine learning and edge AI.
+Computer Engineering student at NUST (SEECS), Islamabad.

-## About me
+## About

+I'm a Computer Engineering student at NUST (SEECS), graduating in 2029.
+I like working on both sides of a project, the circuit and the code that runs on it.
+Right now I'm focused on the basics: programming, digital logic, and circuit design.
+My plan is to move into embedded systems and microcontroller work, and later into edge AI and TinyML.

-- Studying Computer Engineering at NUST (SEECS), expected 2029
+- Studying: B.E.
+Computer Engineering, NUST (SEECS)
+- Focus: programming, digital logic design, circuits
-- Interested in embedded systems, digital logic design, and TinyML / edge AI
+- Interested in: embedded systems, microcontrollers, TinyML

-- Comfortable with Arduino, C/C++, and Python, plus a range of circuit design tools
+## Skills

+- Languages: C, C++, Python
+- Hardware: Arduino, Verilog, microcontrollers
+- Simulation and EDA tools: MATLAB, Multisim, Proteus, OrCAD, PSpice
+- Other: Tableau

 ## Projects

-- [Air Defense Tracking System](https://github.com/nfatima25seecs/air-defense-tracking-system) - Arduino radar-style tracker that sweeps an ultrasonic sensor on a servo and locks onto a target
+- [Air Defense Tracking System](https://github.com/nfatima25seecs/air-defense-tracking-system) - Arduino tracker that sweeps an ultrasonic sensor on a servo, like a small radar, and points at a target when it gets close.
-- [Obstacle Avoiding Car](https://github.com/nfatima25seecs/obstacle-avoiding-car) - Autonomous car that avoids obstacles using ultrasonic sensing
+- [Obstacle Avoiding Car](https://github.com/nfatima25seecs/obstacle-avoiding-car) - Car that drives on its own and avoids obstacles using an ultrasonic sensor on a scanning servo.

-## Tools and technologies

-C, C++, Python, MATLAB, Verilog, Arduino, Multisim, Proteus, OrCAD, PSpice, Tableau

-## Reach me
+## Contact

 - Email: nfatima.bce25seecs@seecs.edu.pk
 - LinkedIn: https://www.linkedin.com/in/noor-fatima-0727643a8/